sonic-net/SONiC/doc/BGP/BGP-aggregate-address.md

 It's a boolean to indicate whether add a as set of details routes in as path when advertising aggregated address.

 If it's true, then when advertising aggregated address there will be a as set of detail routes appended at as path.

-##### Route Map
-It's a string to indicate which route map to apply to aggregated address.

-It should be a name of route map.

 ### State DB Extension
 For every aggregated address, we track its state in state DB, it has two states active and inactive.
 Active state means the address is configurated in the bgp container, while inactive state means isn't.